 Adding a layer of cream cheese filling between two thick layers of cake creates a creamy cheesecake bar that is still substantial enough to eat with your hands.
 The top and bottom are slightly crunchy which is a nice contrast to the cheesecake filling.
 Full of flavor but not overly sweet.

 This carrot cake bar recipe gives you the best of both worlds but in a manageable dessert bar form that’s great for an Easter or Mother’s day brunch.
 They need to be refrigerated but can still sit out for several hours.
+If you’re crunched for time, try a cinnamon cheesecake bars using crescent rolls for the base.

 In each bite you’ll get all the flavor you love in carrot cake along with a creamy cheesecake swirl.
 While it has a lot of ingredients, it’s simple to make.
 You can double the recipe and make these in advance and freeze until you’re ready to serve.